 There is no legal requirement for school staff to administer medication but they have to ensure the health and safety of all pupils in their care.
 If your child needs medicine it is essential they have written permission from you, and instructions from you or their doctor specifying: the medication involved, circumstances under which it should be administered and the frequency and levels of dosage.
 You should hand over medicines to the appropriate member of staff so they will be stored safely, clearly labelled with the child's name and dosage instructions.
 If you consider your child responsible, you should encourage them to carry their own inhaler if they have asthma or a breathing disorder, otherwise it should be kept somewhere safe where they can have immediate access to it.
 For more information contact your child's school directly.

 The school year is based on a calendar of 195 days, with five days used for staff training.
 Schools will be open for the legal minimum of 190 days or 380 sessions.
 View school holidays and terms dates.

 We have a responsibility to reduce truancy and make sure every child attends school regularly to make the most of their education.
 Our education welfare service can help if your child is about to be excluded from school.
 For more information read our truancy and exclusion FAQs.

 Winterstoke Village: proposal for a new primary school

 We are seeking expressions of interest from anyone wishing to be considered as a potential sponsor for a new mainstream primary school.
-For more information read our Winterstoke Village: proposal for a new primary page.
+Find out about the proposal for a new primary at Winterstoke Village.